St Kitts & Nevis is a tropical paradise like no other. You’ll find white sandy beaches, swaying palm trees and crystal clear waters in this haven.

 Snorkelers and divers come from all over the island as the seas are so calm here so it’s easy to spot interesting marine life.

 Additionally, it has epic views of the nearby Brimstone Hill fortress which overlooks the beach.
 You can actually hike up this hill for incredible views of the beach and ocean.

 There’s just one beach on Nevis that has black sand.
 Here’s what you need to know…

 Black Sand Cove, Nevis

 Black Sand Cove is a stunning beach located on the southwestern edge of Nevis.
 It’s super secluded and hidden away but is quite small and narrow.

 When you arrive, you’ll find a set of steps that lead down to the beach itself.

 The beach is known to have rough waves at times and is rocky so it may not be the place to spend an entire day but it is definitely worth visiting.

-Why Is The Sand Black On St Kitts & Nevis?
+Why Is The Sand On St Kitts & Nevis Black?

-Thanks for reading this post which I hope answered your question of ‘does St Kitts & Nevis have black sand beaches?’
+Thanks for reading this post on if St Kitts & Nevis has black sand beaches.